renatobjr/growdev_academic/README.md

   cd growdev_academic
 ~~~

-For fisrt time running the follow teh instructions:
+For fisrt time running the follow the instructions:

 1. Running the api and web npm ci